 - Try the 🚄 instead of your 🚗

 With all of Europe on your doorstep, and an extensive network of trains, busses, and ferries, slow travel is easily doable - why not check out Byway!
 Did you know you can get to China from London just by using trains?

 If you’ve been dreaming of a vacation to South America, or want to visit some family down in Australia 🐨, don’t let the thought of your flight’s carbon emissions put you off.
 Eco-friendly travel is all about making sustainable choices when possible.
 Feel guilty about that long flight?
 Offset the carbon emissions from your journey — chances are the airline will give you that possibility right at the time of booking.

 At Bequest, we take sustainability seriously.
 We are committing to do our bit for the planet.
-Not only do we save on paper by having our all of life admin online, we’re planting 1 tree for every policy sold, with Just One Tree, supported by Eden Reforestation Project.
+Not only do we save on paper by having our all of life admin online (wills and life insurance included), we’re planting 1 tree for every policy sold, with Just One Tree, supported by Eden Reforestation Project.
 While we currently only offer life insurance, we think it’s fantastic that other insurance companies are taking into account what really matters.
 You get peace of mind and are giving back to the environment — that’s what we call a win-win!